Mandip Singh Soin

-Adventurer and Explorer
+Adventurer and explorer

 At 14, Mandip started participating in climbing expeditions while he was studying at The Air Force School under Hari Dang, a well known educationist and a mountaineer.
+Mandip’s own first big climb was the Kuari Pass Trek, made famous by the likes of Lord Curzon, Bill Tilman and Eric Shipton at the turn of the 20th century, which he took on as a schoolboy in 1972.
+He would go on to win the 'Rock Gibbon’ award for rock climbing at The Air Force School, 1973.

 Later while studying at St. Stephen's College, Delhi and during his early climbing years, he started playing an activist’s role for several environmental causes along with his expeditions.

 In 1979, he co-founded a national and international award-winning travel company, Ibex Expeditions Pvt.
 Ltd, offering adventure & safari travels in India and later also to the more discerning parts of the world.
 Through Ibex Expeditions, Mandip pioneered several unique journeys, such as the now famous frozen river (Chadar) trek on the Zanskar river in 1994, which paved the way for winter tourism in Ladakh and many more.

 In 1988, he along with two team members, undertook a Mountain Rescue training project in North Wales, Scotland and Chamonix, under the aegis of an INLAKS Foundation grant.
 His team established a project called HELP (Himalayan Evacuation and Lifesaving Project) and Sir Edmund Hillary was patron of the project which helped reinforce Rescue systems in the Indian Himalaya.

 He also undertook a cycling expedition from Delhi to Kathmandu in 1981.
 Led the first crossing on camel back of the Indian Thar desert from Jaisalmer to the Rann of Kutch in 1986, and the first elephant back expedition in the jungles of Kerala in 1990.

 In 1992, he became the first Indian to be conferred the Ness Award for expeditions and exploration by the Royal Geography Society, UK.